Skip to main content

 Jonas Karneboge

-Jonas Karneboge M.Sc.
+Dr. Jonas Karneboge

 Meine wissenschaftlichen Interessen liegen in den Bereichen Einwilligugnsfähigkeitsassessment, Entscheidungsassistenz und Advance Care Planning.